hyundai-robotics/doc-industrial-communication/3-settings-industrial-communication/3-1-Settings-firmware.md

 {% hint style="warning" %}
-**\[Caution]**: When you set the use of the firmware, you must switch the controller's power off, then turn it on again, to apply the settings to the system.
+**\[Caution]**: When you set the use of the firmware, you must Reboot Controller to apply the settings to the system.
 {% endhint %}